cortesi/ruskel/README.md

 [![Documentation](https://docs.rs/libruskel/badge.svg)](https://docs.rs/libruskel)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Ruskel is a tool for generating skeletonized outlines of Rust crates.
-It produces a single-page, syntactically valid Rust code representation of a crate, with all implementations omitted.
-This provides a clear overview of the crate's structure and public API.
+Ruskel generates skeletonized outlines of Rust crates.
+It produces a single-page representation of a crate's public API with all implementation omitted, while still rendering syntactically correct Rust.

+Ruskel has two main aims:

+- Providing quick access to Rust documentation from the command line.
+- Exporting the full public API of a crate as a single file to pass to LLMs and other tools.

 ## Features